Hyperbolicity of the complex of free factors: Loops with long illegal segments

 If there is such a $\beta$, then for the same reason the conclusion holds for $\bG_t$, $t\in [0,\beta]$.
 Also, the conclusion holds for $\bG_t$, $t\in [\beta,L]$ since ($\star$) holds at $t=\beta$.

 It remains to consider the case when $\m_t$ is perhaps sometimes $>s$.
-Let $\bG_t$, $t\in [0,L']$ be the path in $\X$ starting at $\bG_0$ obtained as in \ref{slope 1 folding}.C by folding only the $s$ illegal turns in our collection $\mathcal T_t$ (and then normalizing and reparametrizing by arclength).
+Let $\bG'_t$, $t\in [0,L']$ be the path in $\X$ starting at $\bG_0$ obtained as in \ref{slope 1 folding}.C by folding only the $s$ illegal turns in our collection $\T_t$ (and then normalizing and reparametrizing by arclength).
 Note that by the Unfolding Principle each illegal turn $\tau_{0,i}$ our collection at time 0 comes with a pair of legal paths that get identified in the folding process.
 Folding only these turns amounts to identifying these paths.
 There are induced morphisms $\bG_0\to e^{-L'}\bG'_{L'}\to e^{-L}\bG_L$.
 (In particular, $\bG'_t$ is a folding path.)
 We can scale the second of these morphisms to obtain $\phi:\bG'_{L'}\to \bG_L$.
 By the special case $\m(\bG'_t)=s$, there are simple classes $v$ and $u$ and a partition of $[0,L']$ into two subintervals such that $\ell(v|\bG'_t)$ is bounded on the first and $\ell(u|\bG'_t)$ is bounded on the second.
 Note that $\phi$ is an immersion on the segment spanned by our collection of turns, i.e.\ this segment is now legal in the train track structure induced by $\phi$.
-Let $x|\bG'_{L'}$ be obtained by identifying consecutive occurrences of the same oriented element of our collection (possible since $M>2\hm$).
-So, $\ell(x|\bG'_{L'})$ is legal with respect to $\bG'_{L'}\to\bG_L$.
-Also $\k(x|\bG_0)$ and $\ell(x|\bG_L)$ are bounded.
-If $\ell(x|\bG_L)<2$, then $x$ is simple and the conclusions of the lemma hold.
+Let $x$ be the conjugacy class obtained by identifying two consecutive occurrences of the same oriented element of our collection (possible since $M>2\hm$).
+The assumption in the paragraph after the statement of Proposition~\ref{gafa} guarantees that the definition of $x$ is independent of $t$.
+By the construction, $x|\bG'_{L'}$ is legal with respect to $\bG'_{L'}\to\bG_L$.
+Also $\ell(x|\bG_L)$ is bounded by the hypothesis of Proposition~\ref{gafa}.
+If $\ell(x|\bG'_{L'})<2$, then $x$ is simple and the length of $x$ along the path from $\bG'_{L'}$ to $\bG_L$ is bounded.
+Hence, the conclusion of the lemma holds.
 If $\ell(x|\bG'_{L'})\ge 2$, then $d_\X(\bG'_{L'},\bG_L)=L-L'$ is bounded.
 Indeed, since is bounded, so is $L-L'$.
-In particular, $\ell(u|\bG_L)$ is bounded. \end{proof}
+In particular, the length of the simple class $u$ along the path from $\bG'_{L'}$ to $\bG_L$ is bounded by $\ell(u|\bG'_{L'})e^{L-L'}$ and again the conclusion of the lemma holds. \end{proof}

 We have completed the proof of Proposition~\ref{gafa}.

 \begin{definition} An immersed path or a loop in a metric graph $\gG$ equipped with a train track structure is {\it illegal} if it does not contain a legal segment of length 3 (in the metric on $\gG$). \end{definition}